igorskyflyer/calculus-ex/README.md

 <br>

 <div align="center">
-  <code>CalculusEx</code> is a specialized mathematical software for desktop designed for mathematical modeling and decision-making through <code>Linear Programming</code> and <code>Compromise Programming</code> methods.
+  <code>CalculusEx</code> is a specialized mathematical software for desktop designed for mathematical modeling and decision-making through <strong><em>Linear Programming</em></strong> and <strong><em>Compromise Programming</em></strong> methods.
 It facilitates the resolution of complex multi-objective problems by identifying the optimal balance between group utility and individual regret.
 </div>

 <br>